graphile/worker/README.md

 payload and a collection of helpers.
 It does the work and then returns.
 If it returns then the job is deemed a success and is deleted from the queue.
-If it throws an error then the job is deemed a failure and the task is rescheduled using an exponential backoff algorithm.
+If it throws an error then the job is deemed a failure and the task is rescheduled using an exponential-backoff algorithm.

-**IMPORTANT**: your jobs should wait for all asynchronous work to be completed
-\*before returning, otherwise we might mistakenly think they were successful.
+**IMPORTANT**: your jobs should wait for all asynchronous work to be completed before returning, otherwise we might mistakenly think they were successful.

 **IMPORTANT**: we automatically retry the job if it fails, so it's often sensible to split large jobs into smaller jobs, this also allows them to run